also known as: armour

-Paul (Eph.
-6:14-17) referred to the panoply of a Roman soldier.
-The shield here is the thureon, a door-like oblong shield above all, i.e., covering the whole person, not the small round shield.
-There is no armor for the back, but only for the front.
+In describing the “whole armor of God” (Ephesians 6:14-17), Paul was referring to the Roman soldier’s panoply—a complete set of arms or suit of armor.
+The “shield of faith” would be like the soldier’s scutum, a door-like oblong shield above all, i.e., covering the whole person, not just a small round shield.
+There was no armor for the back, but only for the front.

 Stand therefore, having girded your waist with truth, having put on the breastplate of righteousness, and having shod your feet with the preparation of the gospel of peace; above all, taking the shield of faith with which you will be able to quench all the fiery darts of the wicked one.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God —Ephesians 6:14-17 NKJV

 Elements of Biblical defensive armor included: